Tom Corcoran (politician)

 Thomas Joseph Corcoran (born May 23, 1939) is an American businessman, military veteran and former politician.
-He served four terms in Congress as a U.S. Representative from Illinois from 1977 to 1984.
-He served in politics as a member of the Republican.
+He served four terms in Congress as a U.S. representative from Illinois from 1977 to 1984.
+He served in politics as a member of the Republican Party.

 Biography

 Corcoran was born in Ottawa, Illinois.
 He graduated from Marquette High School in Ottawa in 1957.
 He received a B.A. from the University of Notre Dame in 1961 and did graduate work at University of Illinois, the University of Chicago, and Northwestern University.

 Military service

 He served in the United States Army as an artillery officer from 1963 to 1965 and was stationed in Germany.

 Early political career

 He then went into politics, serving in staff positions for the State of Illinois Office in Washington, D.C. from 1969 to 1972 and for William Harris while Harris was President of the Illinois Senate.

 Congress

 After serving as vice president of the Chicago-North Western Transportation Co. from 1974 to 1976, he was elected to Congress in 1976 and was re-elected three times.